mondeja/pymarketcap/CONTRIBUTING.md

 |`_is_symbol`              | ✔ | ✔ | ✔ |
 |`_cache_symbols`          | ✔ | ✔ | ✔ |

+### Basic benchmarking
+You can test basically benchmarking of code running `python3 bench/main.py`.
+You can filter by name of benchmarks and change the number of repetitions for each one, run `python3 bench/main.py --help`.

 ## TODO:
 - [x] Write a benchmarking suite for all methods with and without params.